1. Do you take health insurance?

 9. Are you a spiritual or Christian Counselor?

 No. You must obtain a separate degree to label yourself with that profession.
-However, I am spiritual, and I am a Christian, though I would never impose any of my beliefs on clients unless they ask me to integrate that into their therapy.
+However, I am spiritual, and I do believe in the mission of Jesus Christ, though I would never impose any of my beliefs on clients unless they ask me to integrate that into their process.

 10. Are you able to discuss my case with anyone else?

-No. Just like any medical provider I am bound by HIPPA and it is illegal for me to disclose any information about you unless you give me a written release to do so.
-However, there are circumstances that I may need to discuss the dynamics of your case in clinical supervision to make sure you are getting the best care.
-If this is the case, you will be informed and no identifying information about you personally will ever be shared.
+No. Just like any medical provider HIPPA binds me and it is illegal for me to disclose any information about you unless you give me a written release to do so.
+However, there are circumstances in which I may need to discuss the dynamics of your case in clinical supervision to make sure you are getting the best care.
+If this is the case, you will be informed and no personal identifying information will ever be shared.

 Yes.
-Depending on the client and the circumstances they are dealing with it is highly effective.
+Depending on the client and the circumstances they are dealing with it.
+It is highly effective.
 Please see my Resources page for more information.

 12. Who do I contact if I am in crisis?